 Veterans and Military Service Members Submit your G.I.
 Bill Yellow Ribbon Application

-If you haven’t already, you will soon receive health insurance information from the University and from Gallagher Student Health & Special Risk concerning enrollment in our insurance plan and the procedure for waiving that coverage.
-If you do not successfully waive coverage by September 15, 2022, you will automatically be enrolled in and billed for our insurance plan.
+This July you will receive health insurance information from the University and from Gallagher Student Health & Special Risk concerning enrollment in our insurance plan and the procedure for waiving that coverage.
+If you do not successfully waive coverage by September 15, 2023, you will automatically be enrolled in and billed for our insurance plan.
 Newly admitted students will need their UMB e-mail established before they are able to access Gallagher’s website.

 It would be difficult to overemphasize the importance of candor in law school and thereafter as a lawyer.
 Your obligation to be candid begins with your law school application.